whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-26-Luxor-Box-Subscription-July-2015-Review.md

 <DD>Value $45</DD>
 </DL>

-<p>I've received a Jules Smith scarf from FabFitFun in the past, but I'm happy this design is less busy and more classy compared to the one I have currently.
+<p>I've received a Jules Smith scarf from FabFitFun in the past, but I'm happy this design is less busy and more classy compared to the one I already have.
 I got the color "White" and I think that's perfect for summer.
-The material is so soft too, I just want to cuddle with it lol.</p>
+The material is soft, but it's 100% polyester, not cotton.
+I'm a bit disappointed in that, but I'll still be using this.</p>
 <br>

 <p><center><img src="/images/LuxorBoxJuly2015Bottles.jpg"></center></p>